Carding

 The aim here is to further blend and align the fibres.
 This is achieved by passing the cashmere fibres between differentially moving surfaces covered with card cloth (this is similar to sand paper and is serrated so it can break down and blend the fibres).
 This process disperses clumps of fibre and aligns the individual fibres so that they are parallel with each other.
 This creates a web, which you’ll see in the image below.
 It basically looks like candy floss!

 Clumps of fibre enter the machine.
-You can see how a blend of colours has been used to create what will eventually be a shade of blush pink.
+You can see how a blend of colours has been used to create what will eventually be a shade of blue.

 The recipe used has been designed in the Recipe Room, but applied on a much bigger scale for production using the recipe percentages of each colour.